joydeepdascode/unified_memoroy_and_data_batching_GPU/README.md

-# Optimizing GPU Data Transfers for Monte Carlo Simulations in Healthcare
+# Optimizing GPU Data Transfers for Monte Carlo Simulations

 ## **Project Overview**
 This work focuses on one of the key bottlenecks for Monte Carlo simulations in radiation therapy planning: **data transfer overhead between CPU and GPU**.
 The aims are to optimize these transfers through advanced GPU programming techniques to improve simulation runtime and scalability.